git4example/genai-fsx-workshop-on-eks-auto/content/300_module3_replication/330_RegionalFailoverAndSwitch.md

 ---
-title : "Generate test files in EKS Pod, to replicate data between AWS Regions" weight : 330
+title : "Generate test files in EKS Pod, to share & replicate data between AWS Regions" weight : 330

 ---

-### IN THIS SECTION - we will show customers how they can replicate data using S3 replication, and view it at their target S3bucket.
-We will not get them to deploy another FSxL file system and Pod to access it,  (not good use of time).. we will state they can achieve sharing data or DR in a different region, by follow the instructions from module 1 (deploy FSxL) & 2 (deploy GenAI app) along with deploying their EKS cluster.

-In this section, you will be performing a cross region replication of data between the Amazon S3 bucket.
-Which will enable the data movement from one EKS cluster to the other EKS cluster in `us-east-2`.
-To complete this section you will deploy the pod in the current region and sync the data between the regions.
-Deploy the pod to read the replicated data from the persistent storage layer of Amazon FSx for Lustre file system running in `us-east-2`.
-Let's start

-### Step 1: Deploy the pod for the experiment in the EKS cluster in your current region

-- Check if region and cluster names are set correctly, if not then follow one of the suitable page for your situation under **[Getting Started ](/020-setup)** to setup these variables.
+In this section, you will log-in to a Pod, inspect the Mistral-7B  model data, and generate a test file which will be shared and replicated.

+### Log-in to Pod, inspect model data, and create a test file to replicate

-Go to the right working directory.
+Navigate to the correct working directory.

 ::code[cd /home/ec2-user/environment/eks/FSxL]{language=bash showLineNumbers=false showCopyAction=true}

-now lets log into the vLLM Pod, first we need to get the pod name by running the following command
+Now lets log into the vLLM Pod, first we need to get the pod name by running the following command

 ::code[Kubectl get pods]{language=bash showLineNumbers=false showCopyAction=true}